iamhitarth/hitarthsharma.com/src/posts/2018-11-29--positive-vs-persistent/index.md

 There are scenarios and situations where a positive attitude can work wonders - like the movie scenarios where a speech fires up a handful of soldiers, allowing them to beat a much biggera and sizeable army.
 Or, in team sports, where having a positive attitude is an infectious thing that can influence others around you in to being positive when the chips are down and vice versa - thus creating an atmosphere where the whole group becomes persistent as a result of the positive attitude.

 But at an individual level, positive attitude is not worth much.
 If you're just positive but not persistent, you're fucked.

+Postivity vs persistence is like style vs substance